cefn/watchable/packages/nevermore/README.md

 #### Explanation

-If you eventually need to satisfy a million requests, you don't want to spawn them all as pending promises in memory as they are slowly processed at 100 per second.
+If you eventually need to satisfy a million requests, you don't want to spawn them all as pending promises in memory while they are slowly processed at 100 per second.
+The resources dedicated to pending jobs should be allocated just-in-time.

 The `createExecutor` approach described above is very convenient for adding seamless scheduling of hundreds of parallel tasks without having to change your